Perlkonig/grav-plugin-webmention/README.md

       If set to `false`, notification will only be sent when triggered by the CLI.

     - The `ignore_routes` field lets you disable the sender module for specific routes.
+Note that you do *not* need to include the `receiver.route` in this list.
+That route and all children of it are automatically screened out.

     - `file_data` is the name of the core data file for sent notifications.
 It lists all the page ids and their last modified dates as well as all the external links and their status.